archibate/vimrc/README-en.md

 # Quick Install

-Download `vimrc-release.tar.gz` from [GitHub release](github.com/archibate/vimrc/releases).
+Download `vimrc-release.tar.gz` from [GitHub release](https://github.com/archibate/vimrc/releases).

+For speed, Chinese users may download using the [Gitee mirror](https://gitee.com/archibate/vimrc/releases).

-Extract it, then execute the `.vim/install.sh` in it.
+Extract it, then execute the script `.vim/install.sh` in it.

 It will take some time to detect your Linux distro and install required packages for you: